romeobravo92/fantasy-football-coach/README.md

   4. Salaries and salary caps

 I am currently in the very early planning stages and would greatly appreciate some help with this if anyone is interested.

+If you are interested please send me an email at romeobravo92@gmail.com